Harrison County Schools

 The Office of Social Service and Attendance is attempting to implement a comprehensive array of services utilized to address the needs of the county schools as well as the students enrolled in those schools.
 The Office of Social Service and Attendance serves each of these schools with truancy services, homeless services, coordination of homeschooling, liaison to county courthouse, verification of enrollment for driver's licenses, children's apparel program services, provides in-services for teachers and administrators on a variety of topics and skills.

 The first and foremost service that is offered by the Office of Social Service and Attendance is that of truancy monitoring.
-Currently in Harrison County there is a staff of 1.25 to address the attencance concerns of the county.
+Currently in Harrison County there is a staff of 4.0 to address the attendance concerns of the county.

-The truancy services that are offered include serving of the CA-2 forms in conjunction with parent meetings, resource to the school and the parents, filing of juvenile petitions in circuit court and criminal complaints in magistrate court.
+The truancy services that are offered include serving of the Compulsory Attendance forms and phone calls in conjunction with parent meetings, resource to the school and the parents, filing of juvenile petitions in circuit court and criminal complaints in magistrate court.
 In addition to the preliminary and adjudicatory hearings the Attendance Director also participates in all status hearing as well as the quarterly judicial reviews on all students in the court system.

 The Attendance Director also serves as the Homeschool Coordinator for Harrison County.
 This service also includes the management of all homeschool files and the monitoring of each case regarding the requirements of the law.